heber-silva/CKA-Obsidian-Vault/Security/Application Security Checklist.md

 Items on this page refer to third party products or projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for those third-party products or projects.
 See the [CNCF website guidelines](https://github.com/cncf/foundation/blob/master/website-guidelines.md) for more details.

-You should read the [content guide](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before proposing a change that adds an extra third-party link.
+You should read the [](https://kubernetes.io/docs/contribute/style/content-guide/#third-party-content) before proposing a change that adds an extra third-party link.